 The Cambridge ECMC aims to develop molecular prognostic and diagnostic tests to aid treatment decisions.
 The Centre focuses on genetic predisposition to cancer and the identification of high risk groups.
 This is being achieved by building on local strengths in genomics, pharmacogenetics, molecular pathology, molecular imaging, clinical informatics and computational biology.

 Experimental Cancer Medicine Centres (ECMC) researchers are world-leading scientists and clinicians who drive the discovery, development and testing of new treatments to combat cancer.
 The funding supports over 200 staff involved in early phase trials and translational research.
-The ECMC Network is made of up 18 Centres across the UK.
-There are adult and paediatric Centres.
+The ECMC Network is made of up 17 adult Centres and 12 paediatric locations across the UK.
 Find out more about the Centres.